DETAILED ACTION

 Regarding claim 13:

-Molavianjazi teaches wherein the third cell is determined based on any one of the following: a cell in which a PUCCH is located as determined based on the indication of the DCI; a cell of a PUCCH in which high-priority UCI is located based on the indication of the DCI; a cell in which high-priority UCI is located; a cell with a largest cell identifier; and a cell with a smallest cell identifier (e.g., [0653], [0677], [0678]).
+Molavianjazi teaches wherein the third cell is determined based on any one of the following: a cell in which a PUCCH is located as determined based on the indication of the DCI; a cell of a PUCCH in which high-priority uplink control information (UCI) is located based on the indication of the DCI; a cell in which high-priority UCI is located; a cell with a largest cell identifier; and a cell with a smallest cell identifier (e.g., [0653], [0677], [0678]).

 Regarding claim 14:

-Molavianjazi discloses a terminal (e.g., Fig. 3, 116), comprising: a processor (Fig. 3, 340), a memory (Fig. 3, 360), and a program or instructions (Fig. 3, 361 and 362) stored on the memory and capable of running on the processor, wherein the program or the instructions, when executed by the processor, causes the processor to perform: determining a cell in which a transmission of a first PUCCH is located; and in a case of overlapping time domain resources for the first PUCCH and a second uplink channel, determining whether to transmit the first PUCCH and/or the second uplink channel, based on semi-persistent uplink and downlink configuration information and/or an SFI, wherein the second uplink channel comprises a second PUCCH and/or a second PUSCH.
-(See rejections for similar claim limitations with regard to claim 1.)
+Molavianjazi discloses a terminal (e.g., Fig. 3, 116), comprising: a processor (Fig. 3, 340) implemented in hardware, a memory (Fig. 3, 360), and a program or instructions (Fig. 3, 361 and 362) stored on the memory and capable of running on the processor, wherein the program or the instructions, when executed by the processor, causes the processor to perform: determining a cell in which a transmission of a first PUCCH is located, based on an indicator of downlink control information (DCI) or a PUCCH cell time pattern; and after the cell is determined, determining whether to transmit the first PUCCH and the second uplink channel, based on semi-persistent uplink and downlink configuration information and/or a slot format indicator (SFI), wherein time domain resources for the first PUCCH and a second uplink channel overlap, and the second uplink channel comprises a second PUCCH.
+(See rejections for similar claim limitations with respect to claim 1.)

 Regarding claims 15-19:

-See rejections for similar claim limitations with regard to claims 2, 3, and 6-8.
+See rejections for similar claim limitations with respect to claims 2, 3, and 6-8.

 Regarding claim 20:

-Molavianjazi discloses a non-transitory readable storage medium (e.g., Fig. 3, 360), wherein the readable storage medium stores a program or instructions (Fig. 3, 361 and 362), wherein the program or the instructions, when executed by the processor, causes the processor to perform: determining a cell in which a transmission of a first PUCCH is located; and in a case of overlapping time domain resources for the first PUCCH and a second uplink channel, determining whether to transmit the first PUCCH and/or the second uplink channel, based on semi-persistent uplink and downlink configuration information and/or an SFI, wherein the second uplink channel comprises a second PUCCH and/or a second PUSCH.
-(See rejections for similar claim limitations with regard to claim 1.)
+Molavianjazi discloses a non-transitory computer-readable storage medium (e.g., Fig. 3, 360) having a program or instructions (Fig. 3, 361 and 362) stored thereon, wherein the program or the instructions, when executed by a processor implemented in hardware, causes the processor to perform: determining a cell in which a transmission of a first PUCCH is located, based on an indicator of downlink control information (DCI) or a PUCCH cell time pattern; and after the cell is determined, determining whether to transmit the first PUCCH and the second uplink channel, based on semi-persistent uplink and downlink configuration information and/or a slot format indicator (SFI), wherein time domain resources for the first PUCCH and a second uplink channel overlap, and the second uplink channel comprises a second PUCCH.
+(See rejections for similar claim limitations with respect to claim 1.)

 Conclusion